What is Uterus?

 Aromatase inhibitors (AIs): Aromatase is an enzyme that helps in the production of estrogen from fatty tissue.
 In post-menopausal women, fatty tissue is the main source of estrogen.
 Thus, AIs (e.g. letrozole, anastrozole, and exemestane) help in lowering estrogen levels in post-menopausal women and used for the treatment of endometrial cancer in such patients.

-Dr Sunny Garg is a renowned Medical Oncologist in New Delhi with an experience of more than 6 years of treating endometrial cancer patients.
-He has practiced in leading cancer hospitals in Delhi, and currently practicing at Manipal Hospital, Dwarka.
+Dr Sunny Garg is a renowned Medical Oncologist in New Delhi with an experience of around 10 years of treating uterine cancer patients.
+He has treated endometrial cancer patients with Chemotherapy, Targeted Therapy, Hormonal Therapy, and Personalized Cancer Treatment.
+He is currently practicing at Manipal Hospital, Dwarka.

 Call +91 9686813020 for appointment.